 Let’s set your expectations straight: Paternity benefits differ a lot from PhilHealth and SSS maternity benefits.
-For one, these two government agencies don’t provide SSS paternity benefits or SSS paternity leaves specifically for expectant fathers.
+For one, these government agencies don’t provide SSS paternity benefits or SSS paternity leaves specifically for expectant fathers.

 Also, the Philippine Labor Code provides maternity leave benefits only—it doesn’t mention anything about paternity benefits.
-However, there are laws that grant paternity leave benefits: the Paternity Leave Act of 1996 or Republic Act 8187 and Allocation of Maternity Leave Credits under Section 6 of Republic Act 11210.
+However, there are laws that grant paternity leave benefits: the Paternity Leave Act of 1996 or Republic Act 8187 and the Allocation of Maternity Leave Credits under Section 6 of Republic Act 11210.